Untitled Consciousness Project

 The philosophies of the ‘Mechanics’ have been kept secret by its members; however, they generally adopted a way of life that promoted, among other things, natural living and dying.

-img_0424***SPOILER ALERT – continue reading to ruin your experience:
+SPOILER ALERT – continue reading to ruin your experience:

-Disguised as the play “Why Won’t You Pick Up Our Garbage,” Van Driver and his
+Disguised as the play Why Won’t You Pick Up Our Garbage, Van Driver and his outlandish family of hippie hitchhikers are the brainchild of…

 Jason Schuler and his acting troupe, The Operating Theater Company.
 “The main idea of the piece is to break down the fifth wall; the fourth wall being between the performers and audience, and the fifth being between the audience and the rest of the world.”
-They accomplish this feat by involving the audience in rites and rituals and continuing the performance even as they leave the theater, audience in tow.
-The show originally performed at the Cherry Pit Late Nite series in The Cherry Lane’s Studio Theater for a single weekend in, but was so popular with audiences, that the group has reprised the production with new material and the support of the Cherry Lane.
-This is their third reprise of the popular event.
+They accomplish this feat by involving the audience in rites and rituals and continuing the performance as they leave the theater, audience in tow.
+The show originally performed at the Cherry Pit Late Nite series in The Cherry Lane’s Studio Theater for a single weekend, but was so popular with audiences, that the group has reprised the production three times with new material and the support of the Cherry Lane.
+Take a magic carpet ride with Van Driver! ~ a living museum, a 1960s-style happening, and a character-driven narrative created as a site-specific performance event.

 This production is made possible courtesy of Cherry Lane Theatre, Angelina Fiordellisi, Artistic Director.